History of African Philosophy

 - A discourse on the nature and universal conception of African philosophy.

-- Cesaire Aimer.
+- Cesaire Aime.
 Return to My Native Land.
-London: Penguin Books, 1969
+London: Penguin Books, 1969.

 - A presentation of colonial impact on the mind of the colonized.